Denny-Lin/DDK_web_crawler/README.md

 # DDK_web_crawler
 * It is a sample web crawler.
 * Not finish yet.
-* I am thinking about the structure and encapsulate the basic function.
+* I am thinking about the structure and encapsulating the basic functions.

 # Platform
 * windows 10